 - You will get a higher ranking in Google: don't worry!
 Google does not count translation as duplicate content, and you will also improve your search engine ranking if you adapt the content.

 - You will improve your brand image : by translating content, users will receive a positive impression of your product, which will improve your brand value.

 Of course, translating content also makes your website more friendly, as internet audiences prefer to browse in their own language.
 Translating your website can increase your website traffic by up to 150%.

 When undertaking a translation, various factors should be taken into account, such as the budget and the target languages.
 It is always advisable to translate the whole website into one target language, rather than translate parts of it into various languages.
 Another point to take into account is that the original content may not be of interest or valid in other markets.
-SEO needs to be thoroughly researched, in order to know which keywords work in each country.If you want to know how to do in-depth keyword research we recommend you read this post, where we show you the best tools to use to search for keywords.
+SEO needs to be thoroughly researched, in order to know which keywords work in each country.If you want to know how to do in-depth keyword research we recommend this post, where we will show you the best tools to help you search for keywords.